 Also, The Business of Travel Blogging provided a step-by-step guide to set up my blog.
 I needed a ton of help with the technical stuff so this was a godsend.
 I also learned how to research my competitors, identify a target audience, and build an irresistible brand.

 2. Choose a niche

-If you’re trying to escape the rat race and move to Thailand, then that could be your angle.
-People all across the world hate their jobs and would be interested in someone in a similar situation so they can share experiences and have a good laugh.
+If you just escaped the rat race and moved to Japan, then living as an expat in Japan could be your angle.
+People who aspire to become expats would look up to you for inspiration.
 Many bloggers get bored after a while and abandon their blogs.
-You need to choose something that you can enjoy writing about and something that, as you’re going about life and something happens in relation to your topic, you can’t wait to get to the nearest computer and update your blog for all of your followers.
+That’s why you need to choose something that you can enjoy writing about.
+As you’re going about life and something happens concerning your topic, you can’t wait to get to the nearest computer and update your followers.